Zerene Stacker Known Issues

-The Java filechooser currently used by Zerene Stacker does not display alternate volumes like the native Mac filechooser does.
+The JFileChooser that can be selected for use by Zerene Stacker does not display alternate volumes like the native Mac filechooser does.
 External drives can still be accessed, but the procedure is somewhat awkward.

 On OS X 10.5 (Leopard) and later, the easiest approach is to open a filechooser dialog box in Zerene Stacker, using File > Add Files.
 Then separately, use Finder to open the external drive or network share, go to the appropriate directory, and select the files of interest.
 Drag and drop those files onto the Add Files dialog of Zerene Stacker, then click the Add button in the Zerene Stacker dialog.
 This method also has the advantage of showing you a thumbnail preview of the files to be added.

 Alternatively (and required for OS X 10.4), you can go to the bar at the top of the window, the one where the current directory is shown.
 Click once on that bar and it will expand into a pull-down list of enclosing directories.
 At the bottom of the list will be an entry like “Macintosh HD”, representing the main file system of the computer.
 Click that.
 Scroll to the bottom of the list and double-click on Volumes.
 That should give you a list of all your currently mounted media.
 Double-click on any external drive to open that, then navigate as usual.

 The latter approach is required on OS X 10.4 because drag-and-drop into the Zerene Stacker filechooser does not work on that system.